2017 Irish Coast Guard Rescue 116 crash: Wreckage recovery and search for the missing

 Naval Service divers reached the helicopter on 24 March and recovered the flight recorder.
 The black box had some superficial damage, and was flown to the UK Air Accidents Investigation Branch where the data were downloaded.
 Two days later divers removed the body of co-pilot Mark Duffy from the cockpit and brought it to the surface.
-The funeral for Captain Duffy was celebrated in County Louth on 30 March.
+The funeral for Captain Duffy was held in County Louth on 30 March.

 Throughout the recovery attempts weather and sea conditions forced diving to be suspended for long periods for safety reasons.
 The large sea surface and underwater swells and currents around Blackrock Island made it dangerous for divers to operate and decompress safely from 40m depths.
 In tandem with wreckage salvage there were extensive aerial, sea and coastline searches.

 On the evening of 2 April, the main bulk of the helicopter was raised from the sea and placed aboard the Irish Lights vessel Granuaile.
 After the lifting of the wreckage, it was confirmed that there was still no sighting of either winch operator Paul Ormsby or winch man Ciáran Smith.

 Families of the missing crewman appealed for fishermen and seafarers to join in the search, and on the weekend of 8-9 April 2017 over 110 fishing vessels joined RNLI lifeboats, Irish Coast Guard and others in a co-ordinated sweep of over 8,500 square kilometres from Blacksod to Donegal in one of the largest sea searches in Irish maritime history.
 Granuaile and its ROV returned to the site in July to make another search of the seabed for the missing crew members, without success.